 How it works

-• If the Third Party’s request is valid and can be linked to a previously established consent from the Customer, the API Provider must then provide the response in the defined format when there is a change to the API resource – for instance, a change in the status of a consent from active to revoked.
+- If the Third Party’s request is valid, the API Provider will provide notifications when there is a change to the specific API resource – for instance, a change in the status of a consent from active to revoked.

 Under version 3.0 of the API standards, the event notification function is limited to consent statuses.
 However future development may build on this to enable notifications about transactions, account balances, or changes to customer contact information.